indilib/indi-3rdparty/indi-rolloffino/doc/rolloffino.md

 ### rolloff.ino.wifi.
 This is some test code for using WiFi to connect to the driver.
 It requires an Arduino model that supports the WIFININA library such as the Uno WiFi Rev2.
 The code is the rolloff.ino.standard modified to use WiFi instead of USB.
 Might be useful if the observatory computer is located on or next to the telescope.
 As coded it works on WiFi networks using WPA2 for security.
 If using an open or WEP secured network changes as outlined in the Arduino WIFININA documentation will be needed.
 It uses a permanently defined internet address and port that matches the definition in the rolloffino driver.
 The changes are identified by the conditional #USE_WIFI.
 If it was wanted to use WiFi with one of the other examples similar edits could be made.
 As with the rolloff.ino.motor it is example code without user feedback.

+# Arduin Code Overview

-# Overview of the code used in the rolloffino.standard example.
+Overview of the code used in the rolloffino.standard example.

 ## Definitions section
 Modify to requirements